arulrajnet/blog.arulraj.net/content/ubuntu-hidden-features-you-need.md

 ---
 title: Ubuntu Hidden Features You Need
 date: 2015-12-23 14:31:16
-tags:   linux, tips, ubuntu
+tags: linux,tips,ubuntu
 slug: ubuntu-hidden-features-you-need
-category:   ubuntu
+category: Ubuntu
 author: arul
 lang: en
 status: draft
 disqus_identifier: ubuntu-ubuntu-hidden-features-you-need
 ---

 you may refer this is as things to do after ubuntu installation.